Karim-bakhtyar/Optimus-Syria-WEC/README.md

-Last updated by Bakhtyar Karimzade.
+Webpage has been built and updated by Bakhtyar Karimzade.